 So far, this hasn’t happened in Leeds Creative Timebank.
 Members understand the reciprocal nature of taking part.

 If this did happen, contact us and describe what happened.
 If a member repeatedly doesn’t uphold their end of the bargain, they might be asked to leave the Timebank.

 Who provides the materials or petrol?

-The member receiving the time/skill from another member, must always provide an materials and pay you for petrol if you’ve offered to drive them somewhere (at the recommended 40p per mile – suggested by HM Revenue and Customs).
+The member receiving the time/skill from another member, must always provide any materials and pay you for petrol if you’ve offered to drive them somewhere (at the recommended value per mile suggested by HMRC).

 Can projects occur outside of Leeds?

 We have decided to keep Timebanking in Leeds Creative Timebank within the confines of Leeds.
 This is to deal with the issue of travel across the city to undertake the transaction.
 We think that if a member is giving one hour of their time to another member, it wouldn’t be fair for the giver to have to travel too far to do that transaction.